-Many people have helped to assemble the list, including Ralph Hollins, Gwynne Johnson and Pete Selby, sadly the latter two are now deceased.
+Over the years many people have helped to identify plants on the meadow, including Ralph Hollins, Gwynne Johnson and Pete Selby, sadly the latter two are now deceased.
 Rod Stern was responsible for the list of bryophytes – plus one from John Norton.
 We are also very grateful to Martin Rand, the BSBI Recorder for South Hants for his help in surveying the plants on Brook Meadow and for answering queries and for checking the plant list.
-We would also like to acknowledge the help of botanists Eric Clements and John Norton who have visited the meadow and Joel Miller of the Hampshire Biodiversity Information Centre who did a survey in September 2006.
+I would also like to acknowledge the help of botanists Eric Clements and John Norton who have visited the meadow and Joel Miller of the Hampshire Biodiversity Information Centre who did a survey in September 2006.

 More recently, I have been helped by several of the conservation group volunteers including Dan Mortimer, Maurice Lillie and Colin Brotherston.
 I hope to get more involved.